 Carers WA believe in the importance of community and that everyone has an equal right to have their voices heard, needs met and be included in society.
 The projects below aim to educate, inform and raise the capacity of individuals, organisations and government to better understand disability and address gaps to progress towards long-term systemic change.

-Through state and federal government funding, Carers WA bring unpaid carers and people with disability together to inform change, improve lives and foster greater understanding.
+Through state and federal government funding, the Carers WA Community Capacity Development team bring unpaid carers and people with disability together to inform change, improve lives and foster greater understanding.

 Empowering Community Leaders - a toolkit designed to help support young people navigate life after high school.

 Books that dive into the challenges young people may face when living with disabilities.
-The second of three books, "Naomi's World” is now available.
+The final book in this series "Talking Space" is now available.

 An “old school” program, revived and re-designed to promote and encourage connections, peer support, friendships, and literacy.